-Note: Data from UC Data Warehouse and final UC Application Processing (UCAP) files.
-For 2017 to 2020, new SAT Evidence Based Reading and Writing (EBRW) scores are listed under SAT Reading and new SAT Math scores are listed under SAT Math; these are not directly comparable to prior years.
+Note: Data from UC Data Warehouse and final ApplyUC files.
+For 2020 and before, new SAT Evidence Based Reading and Writing (EBRW) scores are listed under SAT Reading and new SAT Math scores are listed under SAT Math; these are not directly comparable to prior years.
 Low income means reporting family income at or below the 30th percentile based on Current Population Survey (CPS) data for Californians aged 30-65.
-Gender categories were Female, Male, Unknown through 2020; in 2021 Other/Unknown includes Blank/Not Provided, Different Identity, Genderqueer or Nonbinary Gender, Trans Female/Trans Woman, Trans Male/Trans Man.
-The statewide index was not used for fall 2021.
-The statewide index change in 2021 to use HSGPA and number of A-G courses; previously it used HSGPA and SAT/ACT scores.
+Gender Identity is displayed with the category names from the latest year.
+Other/Unknown includes Nonbinary, Transgender Woman/Trans Woman, Transgender Man/Trans Man, Different Identity, Blank/Not Provided.
+During 2016 to the latest year, Woman was previously Female, Man was previously Male, Nonbinary was previously Genderqueer/Gender non-Conforming and Genderqueer or Nonbinary Gender, Transgender Woman/Trans Woman was